Equity Interest Definition

 Equity Interest Explanation

-Equity interest, explained as the level of interest an owner has in the success of a company, is a basic business concept.
-The equity interest rate could be seen as the level of motivation a single owner has towards the outcome of the project: a founder with 90% ownership will work harder for a successful outcome than a founder with 1% ownership.
+Equity interest is the level of interest an owner has in the success of a company.
+It is also a basic business concept.
+The equity interest rate could be seen as the level of motivation a single owner has towards the outcome of the project.
+For example, a founder with 90% ownership will work harder for a successful outcome than a founder with 1% ownership.
 Due to the fact that owners have a difficult time leading a business to growth, their ownership in the business is an obvious factor of motivation while working.

 Equity Interest Example